osmosis-labs/osmosis/x/poolmanager/README.md

 The following is the example input/output when executing `CalcOutAmtGivenIn` on balancer pools:

 - If the input is greater than the total liquidity of the pool, the output will be the total liquidity of the target token.
-- If the input is a normal amount, the output will be a normal amount, based on pool data.
+- If the input is an amount that is reasonably within the range of liquidity of the pool, the output will be a tolerable slippage amount based on pool data.
-- If the input is a small amount e.g `1`, the output will be `1`, regardless of slippage.
+- If the input is a small amount for which the pool cannot calculate a viable swap output e.g `1`, the output will be `1`, regardless of slippage.

 Here is the following process for the `estimateTradeBasedOnPriceImpactBalancerPool` function: